101arrowz/pwa-manifest/packages/core/README.md

 ## Options

-Almost anything that usually goes in a `manifest.json` file can go into the options.
+Almost anything that usually goes in a `manifest.webmanifest` file can go into the options.
 All parameter names have aliases in the original form from the spec (like `start_url`), in camel case (recommended, like `startUrl`), in kebab case (like `start-url`), and in other reasonable forms (like `startURL`).
 If you see any inconsistencies in the documentation, it's probably fine; you can use multiple names for the same value.

 All parameters that exist in the [MDN documentation for the Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) are aliased, type-checked, and insterted into the manifest whenever provided in `pwaManifest`.
 There are a few reasonable defaults, like `'.'` for `start_url`.
 Watch out for two changes, though: the removal of the `icons` option to allow icon generation and the modification of the `screenshots` option's behavior (detailed below).